asfistonlavie/TEFLoN2/docs/getting_started/steps_of_TEFLoN2.rst

 		└── union.txt

-The most useful output is union_sorted.collapsed.txt composed of all TE breakpoints of all sample also known as the catalog of putative TE breakpoints
+The most useful output is union_sorted.collapsed.txt composed of all TE breakpoints of all sample also known as the catalog of putative TE breakpoints.

 Count
 -----

-Count step examine reads flanking the TE breakpoint and genotype them according to their support of presence/absence of TE for each sample.
+Count step examine reads flanking the TE breakpoints and genotype them according to their support of presence/absence of TE for each sample.

 Here is the structure of the output files obtained after the execution of Count step.